cserteGT3/RANSAC.jl/docs/src/index.md

 ## The Efficient RANSAC algorithm

 A [full page](@ref Efficient RANSAC) is dedicated to describe the algorithm and to help to understand the parameters.
+If something is not clear, please open an issue or check the original paper.